Alcohol poisoning: symptoms and causes

 How to avoid alcohol poisoning?

-- Avoid drinking alcohol or stick to moderation: the most logical step to prevent alcohol poisoning is complete avoidance of drinking.
-However, those who choose to drink should do so in moderation.
+- Avoid drinking alcohol or stick to moderation: The most logical step to prevent alcohol poisoning is complete avoidance of drinking.
+However, those who choose to drink must do so in moderation.
 For healthy adults, moderation means up to two drinks a day for men up to 65 or younger and a maximum of one drink a day for women of all ages and males older than 65 years.

 - Stay alert: avoid having a drink if its content is unfamiliar or it’s mixed with energy drinks.

-- Say no to drinking games: while these games seem fun, especially for college students, they pave the way to irresponsible intake of alcohol, binge drinking, and eventually alcohol poisoning.
+- Say no to drinking games: While these games seem fun, especially for college students, they pave the way to irresponsible intake of alcohol, binge drinking, and eventually alcohol poisoning.
 It is necessary to avoid participating in these games and activities.

 - Stay hydrated

 - Stick to moderate intake